Skip to main content

 The servers can be instantiated multiple times, and each instantiation can use its own user and password to connect to the server with the selected protocol.

-Regarding to the FTP servers, the same server can be used as many times as needed, in different tasks, with different credentials.
+Regarding the FTP servers, the same server can be used as many times as needed, in different tasks, with different credentials.

 Configuration